Gabriel Serville

-Gabriel Serville (born 27 September 1959) is a French-Guianese politician who was elected to the French National Assembly on 16 June 2012 representing French Guiana's 1st constituency.
-On 2 July 2021, he was elected President of the Assembly of French Guiana.
+Gabriel Serville (born 27 September 1959) is a French-Guianese politician who has served as President of the Assembly of French Guiana since 2021.
+A founding member and current leader of Péyi Guyane, he represented French Guiana’s 1st constituency in the National Assembly from 2012 until his resignation in 2021.
+Prior to entering politics, Serville was a mathematics teacher and later principal of a vocational high school.

 Biography

 Serville was born 27 September 1959 in Cayenne.
 His father was from Saint Lucia.
 Professionally, he was a mathematics professor.

 Political career

 Serville served as mayor of Matoury from 2014 until 2017.
 He was a member of the Guianese Socialist Party from 2008 until 30 September 2017.
-In 2017, he founded Péyi Guyane.
+In 2018, he founded Péyi Guyane.

 Serville was first elected to the Member of French National Assembly on 20 June 2012.
 Serville held a position in the Bureau of the National Assembly of the 15th legislature of the French Fifth Republic as a secretary.
 For the 2021 regional elections, Péyi Guyane formed a union with La France Insoumise and Génération.s.
 Serville represented the union in the elections.
 On 2 July 2021, he was elected President of the French Guianese Assembly.
 He resigned his seat in the National Assembly on 1 August 2021.